Oceanware/django-utilities/deploy-to-heroku.md

 # DEPLOY YOUR DJANGO + POSTGRESS PROJECT TO HEROKU

-In order to deploy your django application to heroku, you need to add these requiremens to your `requirements.txt`:
+In order to deploy your django application to heroku, you need to add these requirements added to your `requirements.txt`:

 ~~~~~
 python-decouple # for managing environment variables